 Separately, the final part of our four part series about our digital book in Logos Bible Software on Greek prepositions (Greek Prepositions in the New Testament, Pt IV) illustrates the specific kinds of work we look forward to doing in the support of Bible translation.
 The underlying data for that project illustrates how we are able systemically leverage corpus-based study of Greek and Hebrew to equip national translators and translation consultants with better tools and biblical language data for solving translation problems, enabling us to serve the global church and the bibleless people in meaningful and substantive ways.

-We are getting closer and closer to our goal.
 Having financial partners who are part of the community of readers here Koine-Greek.com here transforms things by making the relationship between supporter, missionary, and translation project reciprocal.
 We all share together in learning more about how Biblical languages work and together we will be doing it while serving minority Christian communities still waiting to receive Scripture in their own language.